MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawPie-Methods.md

 ---
-Description: 'This topic lists the DrawPie methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: '4c6b363f-ffe4-4572-98c0-55f84f789b1e'
+Description: This topic lists the DrawPie methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: 4c6b363f-ffe4-4572-98c0-55f84f789b1e
-title: 'Graphics.DrawPie methods'
+title: Graphics.DrawPie methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawPie methods